jessemapel/SugarSpice/README.md

 # Configure the project, install directory can be anything, here, it's the conda env
 cmake .. -DCMAKE_INSTALL_PREFIX=$CONDA_PREFIX

-# DB files are installed by default in $CONDA_PREFIX/etc/SugarSpice/db to
+# Optional: DB files are installed by default in $CONDA_PREFIX/etc/SugarSpice/db to
 # use files that are included within the repo, you must create and define
 # an environment variable named SSPICE_DEBUG.
 # note SSPICE_DEBUG can be set to anything as long as it is defined
 export SSPICE_DEBUG=True

+# Set the environment variable(s) to point to your kernel install
 # The following environment variables are used by default in order of priority:
 # $SPICEROOT, $ALESPICEROOT, $ISISDATA.
-Thse variabels are used by both ALE and
+These variabels are used by both ALE and
 # ISIS respectively.
 # note you can set each of these environment variables path to point to the
 # correspoding kernels downloaded location, ie